Automattic/xliff/README.md

 This gem is for parsing and building `xliff` files.

-## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add xliff

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install xliff

 ## Usage

 The gem is meant to handle two tasks – reading `xliff` files and creating new ones.